Benefits of Horse Riding & Equine Therapy

 All ages and skill sets welcome

 There are even programs that benefit couples looking to strengthen their relationship through riding.
-Both riders and volunteers are able to grow their skill sets and bonds each and every time they visit the barn.
-Equestrian-assisted programs provide a unique opportunity to build a connection with a team and equestrian partner to create long-lasting, fun memories while strengthening a wide range of physical and emotional skills.
+Both riders and volunteers can grow their skill sets and bonds each time they visit the barn.

 Happy riding!